 The Resource Pool Accessibility needs no encoding of its own.
-As explained in the Section 2.2.3 this piece of information is merged inside the Connectivity Matrix object, which encoding is defined in Section 3.1.1, which is actually not impacted by this solution.
+As explained in the Section 2.2.3 this piece of information is merged inside the Connectivity Matrix object which is actually not impacted by this solution.

 Nota: The Link Sets held inside the Connectivity Matrix are composed of LINK_LOCAL_IDENTIFIERS (32 bits identifiers), and the solution to describe the Resource Pool Accessibility consists in using either RESOURCE_INGRESS_ID or RESOURCE_EGRESS_ID (also 32 bits identifiers) which are by definition different from the LINK_LOCAL_IDENTIFIERS (see Section 2.2.4).